 The first few years were quite troublesome as not all trial committees were prepared to join the Association and the clashing of trial dates caused much animosity.

-In 1955 a trial was arranged between teams from North and South Wales.
+In 1955 a trial was arranged between teams from the North and South Wales societies.

-At present the North Wales Sheepdog Society comprises approximately 55 affiliated Societies from the 6 old counties of Wales (Anglesey, Caernarfonshire, Denbighshire, Flintshire, Meirionethshire, Montgomeryshire) and 250 individual members from Wales and other UK and European countries.
+At present the North Wales Sheep Dog Society includes approximately 55 affiliated Societies from the 6 old counties of Wales (Anglesey, Caernarfonshire, Denbighshire, Flintshire, Meirionethshire, Montgomeryshire) and 250 individual members from Wales and other UK and European countries.